JohnLyonX/hadoop/README.md

-# Hadoop-Configuration

-All configuration files for big data development hadoop
+# Here are the configuration files and configuration methods for hadoop and hadoop components and a hadoop example written in Java by John Lyon